 - Prior to the start of rotations, students will complete an individual profile in EXXAT. - Two (2) weeks prior to the rotations, you should update your EXXAT profile info and rotation goals and send the profile link to your preceptor.
-You will also contact your preceptor and receive information as to when and where to meet the preceptor on the first day, where housing keys may be picked up, and any other questions you might have. - Introduce yourself as "John/Jane Doe, the WSU PA student for the next rotation." - In many cases you will talk with someone other than the physician or PA, such as the contact person listed on your preceptor list. - If the contact information has changed, please notify the Program to update information. - If your site includes visits to hospitals, make sure you also check in with the Medical Education Department or other appropriate department at the hospital to receive orientation for the facility.
-In some of the larger hospitals, you will be required to wear a hospital picture ID that identifies you as a PA student or complete additional paperwork.
+You will also contact your preceptor and receive information as to when and where to meet the preceptor on the first day, where housing keys may be picked up, and any other questions you might have. - Introduce yourself as "John/Jane Doe, the WSU PA student for the next rotation." - In many cases you will talk with someone other than the physician or PA, such as the contact person listed on your preceptor list. - If the contact information has changed, please notify the Program to update information. - If your site includes visits to hospitals, make sure you also check in with the Medical Education some of the larger hospitals, you will be required to wear a hospital picture ID that identifies you as a PA student or complete additional paperwork.